How to Get Plexiglass Clean and Clear Again?

 Once you have removed all the grime using the blade, the next step is to use 220 or 320 grit sandpaper to get rid of any deep scratches or markings.

 Start with the 220 or 320 grit sandpaper for deep scratches and move to 600 or 800-grit to make the surface even more smooth.
+Do not apply any force to the surface and remember to wear a dust mask when you are sanding a large surface.

 3. Buffing